Billy2600/Bazoik/readme.md

 Reexperience the arcade classic, Berzerk, in a new modernized form.
 Put together by three enthusiastic novices, we hope Bazoik will thrill and challenge you!

 ## How to install
 Click on "(number) Release" above and download Bazoik.msi.
 Double click on the file once downloaded and follow the instructions to install the game.
+Bazoik is for Windows PCs only.

 ## How to play
 <img src="https://i.imgur.com/r5hdGoR.png" alt="Bazoik Gameplay" align="right" />